leonjalfon1/prometheus-stack-monitoring/LAB-04-GRAFANA.md

 ## Configure a Prometheus Datasource

-- Browse to grafana from your browser
+- Browse to grafana from your browser (can take few minutes to start)

 ```
 http://localhost:80